MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 #### [New Experience](#tab/new-experience/)

-By default, the status of new price lists is Draft.
+By default, the status of new price lists is **Draft**.
 Draft price lists aren't included in price calculations.
-When you're done adding lines and want to start using the prices, change the status to Active.
+When you're done adding lines and want to start using the prices, change the status to **Active**.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Choose the customer, and then choose the **Sales Price Lists** action.
 3. Choose **New** to create a new sales price list.
 4. On the **General** and **Tax** FastTabs, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 5. To add items to the list, do one of the following steps:
    * To add many items, choose **Suggest Lines**, and then enter filter criteria to specify the types of items to add.
 Optionally, you can enter other settings for the items that are specific to the price list.
-You can change these settings later, if needed.
+You can change these settings later if needed.
    * To copy items from another price list, choose **Copy Lines**, and then choose the price list to copy.
    * To add items manually, in the grid, in the **Product Type** field, choose the type of product that the price list is for.
 Depending on your selection, fill in the remaining fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 6. To start using the price list, in the **Status** field, choose **Active**.

 ---

-## Using Sales and Purchase Price Lists
+## Using sales and purchase price lists

 > [!NOTE]
 > Using price lists requires that your administrator has enabled the **New sales pricing experience** feature update in **Feature Management**.
-For more information, see [Enabling Upcoming Features Ahead of Time](/dynamics365/business-central/dev-itpro/administration/feature-management).
+Learn more at [Enabling Upcoming Features Ahead of Time](/dynamics365/business-central/dev-itpro/administration/feature-management) in the administration content.

 Most of the new sales pricing experience is similar to the current experience, but there are a few differences.
 Those differences are described in the following sections.

 The **Applies-to Type** and **Applies-to No.** fields let you choose what a price list will apply to, such as customer or customer price group.
 Using **View Columns for**, you can show or hide columns relevant for setting prices, discounts, or prices and discounts.

-### Converting Existing Prices When You Turn On the Pricing Feature Update
+### Converting existing prices when you turn on the pricing feature update

 When you enable the **New sales pricing experience** feature update on the **Feature Management** page, the **Feature Data Update** guide opens.
 Use the **Use default prices** toggle as follows:

 * If you want to work with all prices on a single page, turn it on.
 Existing prices will be converted to one default price list for each of the following documents: